-POKÉMON 5P: A special Pokémon trained by a particular Trainer, with a symbol in its name to show its owner.
-A Zapdos and has a different name from a Zapdos card because Zapdos is a Team Galactic's Pokémon and the a part of the name.
+POKÉMON SP: A special Pokémon trained by a particular Trainer, with a symbol in its name to show its owner.
+A Zapdos card has a different name from a Zapdos card because Zapdos is a Team Galactic's Pokémon and the Q is part of the name.